pantheon-systems/solr-power/readme.txt

 (```'REGEXP'```, ```'NOT REGEXP'```, and ```'RLIKE'``` are not supported.)

 == Changelog ==
+= 1.2.0 =
+* Add multisite support
+* Respect all query vars when searching with `WP_Query`
+* Display error from schema submit response when Solr includes one

 = 1.1.0 =
 * Introduce a new class for managing batch indexes
 * Rewrite `wp solr index` to provide more verbosity